N17 TERRORIST THREAT IN 2015

 N17 Terrorist recaptured in January 2015

 WRITTEN IN 2003 - BECOMING A POLICE STATE DOES NOT PREVENT TERRORISM - A PERSONAL EXPERIENCE IN GREECE

 On the Greek Island of Crete where the author lived for 16 months in 1983-84, the quasi-police state hadn't produced a single arrest of the very active Greek anti-West revolutionary terrorist organization N17.
 Greece had to move against some of the low level members of N17 before the Athens Olympics after one was caught when he injured himself planting a bomb in a tourist area.
-On previous occasions when suspected members of 17N were apprehended they were quickly let go.
-This has led to widespread accusations in Greece and abroad that high ranking members of the ruling PASOK left-wing (previously pro-Soviet) party and the late Andreas Papandreou (father of the present Foreign Minister) have had a decades-long association with 17N.
+On previous occasions when suspected members of N17 were apprehended they were quickly let go.
+This led to widespread accusations in Greece and abroad that high ranking members of the ruling PASOK left-wing (previously pro-Soviet) party and the late Prime Ministers Andreas Papandreou had had a decades-long association with N17.

 -- All mail was opened on the pretext of preventing people from sending cash in or out of Greece, and the police files contained copies of every letter a household had sent or received.